makersacademy/alexa-ruby-course/modules/4/walkthrough.md

 end
 ```

-To pass this test, we can easily insert another procedure into our hash construction in `Alexa::Response`:
+To pass this test, we can easily insert another procedure into our hash construction in `Alexa::Response`, and update our `.build` method to include this third parameter:

 ```ruby
 # inside lib/alexa/response.rb, with some omissions for brevity